robotframework/robotframework-RFCP-syllabus/basics.md

 #### Combining results

-Rebot has ability to combine outputs from different test execution rounds.
+Rebot has the ability to combine outputs from different execution rounds.
-This capability allows creating an overall report from all outputs of several execution runs for example in different test environments.
+This capability allows creating an overall report from all outputs of several execution runs - for example in different test environments.
 [[User Guide: Combining results][UG Combining results]]

 #### Merging results

-Results of re-executed test case for example after bug fixing can be combined with `--merge` option.
+Results of re-executed test cases/RPA tasks, for example after bug fixing, can be combined with `--merge` option.
-Latter test case runs replace test in the original report.
+Subsequent, latter test case/task runs replace the originals in the output report.
 [[User Guide: Merging outputs][UG Merging outputs]]

 ### Libdoc